-Thrive provides support and services to both resilient youth 12 – 18 years who live in poverty and have limited access to mainstream programs and services and youth service providers within the St. John’s Metro region.
+Thrive provides support and services to both resilient youth and young adults who live in poverty and have limited access to mainstream programs and services and youth service providers within the St. John’s Metro region.

 Thrive’s innovative programs were developed in collaboration with community to address key gaps in services and include:

 Thrive is a leader in the area of community education and alternative learning.
-Thrive currently coordinates the following educational initiatives: the Youth at Promise Program, which is a foundation literacy and numeracy program for youth 16 – 24 who have dropped out of school; the Springboard GED preparation program; and BreakThru supports youth 15+ to gain high school credit.
+Thrive currently coordinates the following educational initiatives: the Youth at Promise Program, which is a foundation literacy and numeracy program for youth 16 – 29 who have dropped out of school; the Springboard GED preparation program.

 Thrive coordinates Street Reach, a street-based outreach service.
 Street Reach works with over 40 volunteers and community partners to offer outreach directly on the streets of downtown St. John’s, and provides a mechanism to facilitate connections between individuals supported through Street Reach and various programs and services.